aquasecurity/tracee/docs/index.md

     You may need to change the volume mounts for the kernel headers based on your setup.
 See [Linux Headers](./install/headers.md) section for more info.
+!!! note
+    Tracee supports enriching events with additional data from running containers.
+    In order to enable this capability please look [here](./integrations.md#container-enrichment).

 This will run Tracee with default settings and start reporting detections to standard output.
 In order to simulate a suspicious behavior, you can simply